afterlogic/webmail-lite-8/README.md

     **NB:** It is strongly advised to run composer as non-root user.
 Otherwise, third-party scripts will be run with root permissions and composer issues a warning that it's not safe.
 We recommend running the script under the same user web server runs under.

-4. Set up initial config values
-    ```bash
-    php composer.phar run pre-config
-    ```

-5. Next, you need to build static files for the current module set.
+4. Next, you need to build static files for the current module set.

       First of all, install all npm modules via
       ```bash
       npm install
       ```
       and install gulp-cli module globaly
       ```bash
       npm install --global gulp-cli
       ```

-6. Now you can build static files
+      then install the modules required for adminpanel to work
       ```bash
+      cd modules/AdminPanelWebclient/vue
+      npm install
+      npm install -g @quasar/cli
+      ```

+5. Now you can build static files.
+Run the following commands in main directory
+      ```bash
       gulp styles --themes Default,DeepForest,Funny,Sand
       ```
       ```bash
       gulp js:min
       ```
+      and build adminpanel
+      ```bash
+      cd modules/AdminPanelWebclient/vue
+      npm run build-production
+      ```

-7. Now you are ready to open a URL pointing to the installation directory in your favorite web browser.
+6. Now you are ready to open a URL pointing to the installation directory in your favorite web browser.
+Be sure to add `/adminpanel/` to main URL to access admin interface.

-8. Upon installing the product, you'll need to [configure your installation](https://afterlogic.com/docs/webmail-lite-8/configuring-webmail).
+7. Upon installing the product, you'll need to [configure your installation](https://afterlogic.com/docs/webmail-lite-8/configuring-webmail).

 **IMPORTANT:**